UX Design & Webflow Agency NYC | Composite Global

 Holding & Interest Requirements

-Information Provided to Tenant: The landlord/property manager must provide the tenant with a written receipt of the security deposit and a written notice stating the name, address, and location of the account where the security deposit is held.
+Information Provided to Tenant: The landlord/property manager must provide the tenant with a written receipt for the security deposit and a written notice stating the name, address, and location of the account where the security deposit is held.
 The landlord/property manager must also provide the tenant with a written checklist describing the condition of the rental unit and any existing damage at the beginning of the lease.
 The checklist must be signed and dated by the landlord/property manager and the tenant, and the tenant must be provided with a copy for their records.

 Deposit Refunds